-USB Isolator protects your computer's usb port while you experiment with electronics (PCB only)Designed by TomKeddie, Ships from Canada
+USB Isolator protects your computer's usb port while you experiment with electronics (PCB only)Designed by TomKeddie in Canada

 This is the PCB from https://github.com/TomKeddie/vhs-pcbs/tree/master/usb-isolator.
 No components are included, PCB only.
 I've had some requests over the years for an isolator with inbuilt power...Read More…